grafana/mimir/docs/sources/mimir/operators-guide/architecture/deployment-modes/index.md

 ## Read-Write mode

 > **Warning:**
-> Read-Write deployment mode is currently considered experimental and not ready for production use.
+> Read-Write deployment mode is currently considered experimental.

 The read-write mode provides a middle ground as an alternative to monolithic and microservices.